 - Physical intervention should be to avert an immediate danger of injury to any person or immediate danger to the property of any person and only used as a last resort - No more force should be used than is reasonably necessary in the circumstances - Physical restraint should only be used when all other alternatives have failed - The head teacher or senior teacher should be summoned as soon as possible - The level and duration of restraint should be as little as necessary to restore safety in the situation. - There must be no pressure to the throat or chest.
-Handling must not restrict breathing - Weight must not be applied to the spine, across the chest or in the abdominal area - There must be no touching in the chest, buttocks or genital areas - Verbal reassurance should be continually offered to lower the person's anger or distress - Children should not be restrained on the ground but rather in a standing position or on chairs as demonstrated in training - If a child is in a heightened state of distress they will be given time to calm down before any discussions take place.
+Handling must not restrict breathing - Weight must not be applied to the spine, across the chest or in the abdominal area - There must be no touching in the chest, buttocks or genital areas - Verbal reassurance should be continually offered to lower the person's anger or distress - Children should not be restrained on the ground but rather between two adults on chairs as demonstrated in training - If a child is in a heightened state of distress they will be given time to calm down before any discussions take place.

-Any incident of restraint must be reported to the head teacher and a record made in the Bound Book which is kept for 75 years after the child's DoB.
+Any incident of restraint should be reported to the head teacher and a record made.
 The record should include: